Indonesian staff at Gaza hospital ‘resigned to fate’ as Israelis close in

 Amid the horror of Israel’s war on Gaza, the destruction of Palestine’s strawberry harvest may seem insignificant.

-But for Haq – one of three Indonesian MER-C volunteers based at the Indonesian Hospital – the memory of Gaza’s strawberries helps him cope.
+But for Haq – one of three Indonesian MER-C volunteers based at the Indonesia Hospital – the memory of Gaza’s strawberries helps him cope.
 Each day is now a matter of survival in the territory, where Israel is now concentrating its attacks on hospitals.

 “At the beginning of the war, we were still able to get some goods from the area around the hospital, like vegetables and instant noodles, but now it is impossible to get fresh produce like onions, tomatoes and cucumbers,” he said, speaking to Al Jazeera through WhatsApp voice messages.